websiddu/websiddu/blog/021-how-to-make-a-bar-chart-using-vue-js.md

 ![Cover](https://res.cloudinary.com/websiddu/image/upload/v1578204310/blog/021/cover.png)

-Often time the project you are working requires us to add a simple bar chart and including a charing library like highcharts.js or charts.js is too costly and resource consuming.
+Often the project you are working requires us to add a simple bar chart and including a charing library like highcharts.js or charts.js is too costly and resource consuming.
 In this post lets a make a simple re-usable vue component for a bar chart.

 ## Goals

-We're going to create a small re usable bar chart component with Vue.
+We're going to create a small reusable bar chart component with Vue.
 We will go through a step by step process of making the bar chart

-- How to setup a vue application
+- How to set up a Vue application
 - Learn about d3-scale
 - How to use SVG to create a bar chart